Shared Notepad

 BasicAuthenticator answers two questions for every request:

 Authenticate(...) — does the credential pass?
 Here, any username with password demo.
 A real app would check against a user table.GroupID(...) — what session-group does this client belong to?
-BasicAuthenticator returns the username, so two tabs authenticated as alice land in the same group and broadcasts between them work; alice and bob land in different groups and nothing crosses.ctx.UserID() in any action handler returns whatever the authenticator decided — username here.
+BasicAuthenticator returns the username, so two tabs authenticated as alice land in the same group and ctx.SelfTopic() resolves to the same topic string for both — Publish from one reaches the other.
+Alice and bob land in different groups, get different SelfTopic() strings, and nothing crosses.ctx.UserID() in any action handler returns whatever the authenticator decided — username here.

 Mount runs on every fresh state — first page load, reconnect with stale state, or a state-restoring navigation.
-It binds Username to whoever just authenticated, then re-reads the textarea content from the per-user map:
+Three things happen: opt this connection into peer fan-out via ctx.Subscribe(ctx.SelfTopic()), bind Username to whoever just authenticated, and re-read the textarea content from the per-user map:

 // Mount runs on every fresh state (page load, reconnect with stale